Nature Conservancy gives forest management a digital makeover

 Kip is using data to make therapy better for both patients and therapists

 Keeping a forest healthy often means deciding what to do tree by tree and acre by acre.
 That’s easy enough with a square mile of it, but what about a thousand?
-The Nature Conservancy is working on tools that will make it easy for park services, fire control, and conservationists to keep entire forests alive, thriving and — you know, not on fire.
+The Nature Conservancy is working on tools that will make it easy for park services, fire control and conservationists to keep entire forests alive, thriving and — you know, not on fire.

-Forest management is a complicated industry, but for our purposes what matters is that this part it is done in a pretty old-school way.One approach has someone walking through the forest, scoping things out, and using a can of spray paint to designate certain trees one by one to be cut down or left behind.
+Forest management is a complicated industry, but for our purposes what matters is that this part is done in a pretty old-school way.One approach has someone walking through the forest, scoping things out, and using a can of spray paint to designate certain trees one by one to be cut down or left behind.
 Nice to have a personal touch, but not exactly quick to execute.

 Another has an expert marking up a map with “prescriptions” for each area: what types of trees to cut, what to leave, etc. But not only does this lack the detail of the previous approach, but the loggers who are to cut the trees will move more slowly as they rely on their discretion to determine what fits the prescription’s bill, or argue over which zone they’re in.

 Here’s a situation where technology actually can come to the rescue.
-Neil Chapman at Nature Conservancy is leading a project that aims to make this part of forestry simpler, cheaper, and faster.
+Neil Chapman at Nature Conservancy is leading a project that aims to make this part of forestry simpler, cheaper and faster.
 And with the devastation caused by wildfires recently, it’s not merely a question of healthy forests any more, but of preventing serious disasters.

 Cutting delays